buddycloud/buddycloud-android/README.md

 #### How do I install Buddycloud android app?

 If you want to use the app as end user then download it from google playstore.
-However, if you're software developer and want to install the app then checkout the sources from Github and use gradle to build (show above) and install the .apk file.
+However, if you're software developer and want to install the app then checkout the sources from Github and use gradle to build (see above) and install the .apk file.

 	gradle installDebug